-After having a tour of the facility, we were taken to the chimpanzee feeding platform which is elevated above the ground.
-This gives the guests a great view of the feeding area.
+After having a tour of the facility, we were taken to the chimpanzee feeding platform which was elevated above the ground.
+This gave the guests a great view of the feeding area.
 In front of us was an expansive grassy area, and behind it, a beautiful green forest where the chimps spend the day.
 The caregivers had 3 large buckets of fruit that were served to the chimps for lunch.
-In a cacophony of screams, vocalizations, and loud calls, the 47 chimpanzees suddenly exploded out of the forest in a highly dramatic display, like out of the movie Planet Of The Apes.
+In a cacophony of screams, vocalisations, and loud calls, the chimpanzees suddenly exploded out of the forest in a highly dramatic display, like out of the movie Planet Of The Apes.
 As they emerged, some of the males displayed their dominance by charging other chimps, stomping on the ground, grabbing sticks and throwing them.

 It was an outstanding and unique experience to watch the chimpanzees during feeding.
 Their behaviours were fascinating to observe.
 Some of the chimps stood on two legs, and raised their hands up to request more fruit.
 Others clapped loudly in order to get the attention of the caregivers.
 I also was able to observe the use of tools by these great apes.
 There was some leftover fruit located beyond the wire fence area.
 A few of the chimps took a long stick, and used it to pull the pieces of fruit closer to them.
 Another piece of fruit was stuck high up in the fence.
 I was amazed to see one of the chimps took a long stick, stood up on two legs, and hit the piece of fruit so he could eat it.